njchoma/physics_gnn/README.md

 ## Training a network

-To train a network, you simply need to launch `main.sh` after adding a command line defining the network you want to train, or use a single command calling `python script/main.py [arguments]`.
+To train a network, you simply need to launch `main.sh` after uncommenting in it the line you want to use, or use a single command calling `python script/main.py [arguments]`.
 Run `python script/main.py --help` to see a list of arguments.

 The main arguments used to design a network are :
 * `--kernel str` : type of kernel / architecture used